 - Developing an Assessment Plan for end-point assessment

-Skills for Health has developed further guidance to help employers involved in trailblazers:
+Skills for Health has developed a power point explaining the interim IfA new guidance to help employers involved in trailblazers, download available here.

 Apprenticeship standards and assessment plans must include specific elements as follows: